ChrisAntaki/plugins-and-mimetypes-firefox/README.md

 [Install here](https://addons.mozilla.org/en-US/firefox/addon/happy-bonobo-plugins-mimety/)

 Prevent sites from grabbing a list of your plugins & mime types.
-Such lists can be used to uniquely identify users who prefer more privacy.
+Such lists can be used to uniquely identify you.

 Check this out, if you haven't already! http://panopticlick.eff.org/